Romeo Jozak

-Romeo Jozak (born 11 October 1972) is a Croatian football manager and former player who most recently managed the Kuwait national team.
+Romeo Jozak (born 11 October 1972) is a Croatian professional football manager and former player who most recently managed the Kuwait national team.

 Early career

 Jozak grew up in a family of mathematics and physics teachers.
 He ended his football career early due to a serious injury at the age of twenty-two while playing at the club NK Orijent Rijeka.
 During the Croatian War of Independence, he stayed in Zagreb.
 Soon after he was awarded a scholarship to the United States, where he also worked as an instructor at youth summer camps.
 After returning, he started training with Ilija Lončarević, assisting him as an assistant at Dinamo Zagreb (2001–2002 and 2004–2005), the Libya team (2003–2004 and 2005–2006) and NK Osijek (2006–2008).
 At the same time, he completed his doctorate education at the Faculty of Kinesiology at the University of Zagreb.

-Coaching career
+Managerial career

-Early steps
+Early career

 He parted ways with the Croatian Football Federation in March 2017.
 Then returning to Dinamo Zagreb as a sports director, but he only staying there for four months.
 After the dismissal of Dinamo Zagreb's head coach, Ivaylo Petev, Jozak hinted at taking over for the vacant head coach position.
 The board replaced Petev with Mario Cvitanović and Jozak soon after decided to resign.